-For financial assets a 12-month expected credit loss ("ECL") allowance is recorded on initial recognition.
+For financial assets other than trade receivables, a 12-month expected credit loss ("ECL") allowance is recorded on initial recognition.
 If there is evidence of a significant increase in the credit risk of an asset, the allowance is increased to reflect the full lifetime ECL.
 If there is no realistic prospect of recovery, the asset is written off.